gdcc/pyDataverse/CONTRIBUTING.rst

 If everything looks good, you are ready to make a pull request.
-A pull request is how code from a local repository becomes available to the GitHub community and can be looked at and eventually merged into the ``develop`` version.
-This pull request and its associated changes will eventually be committed to the ``master`` branch and available in the next release.
+A pull request is how code from a local repository becomes available to the GitHub community and can be looked at and eventually merged into the ``main`` version.
+This pull request and its associated changes will be available in the next release.
 To submit a pull request:

 - Navigate to your repository on GitHub
 - Click on the ``Pull Request`` button